ejkington/rimbo-beer-brewery-ms1/README.md

 -__Our vision section__

-  - The our vision section will allow the user to see the brewerys vision,
+  - The our vision section on the landing page will allow the user to see the brewerys vision,
   - This user will see that the brewery is a craftsmanship dedicated to providing the best product.
   - This should encourage the user to explore the site more.
   - whit images of the 3 diffrent beer styles that the brewery provides at this point.